 Please call Customer Services on 0333 300 0426.

-If you would like to make a part capital repayment towards your outstanding balance, please contact Customer Services on 0333 300 0426 to request further information.
+If you would like to make one-off or regular lump sum payments towards your outstanding balance, please contact Customer Services on 0333 300 0426 to request further information.

 We will provide you with details of the minimum amount that you can pay and how this payment will affect your account and any future repayments.